 3. DSARs are free: An organisation is no longer able to charge for responding to a request unless the request is ‘manifestly unfounded or excessive’.
 Under the previous DPA 1998, an organisation could charge a nominal administration fee of £10 per request.
 An organisation may now only charge a reasonable administrative fee if further copies are requested.

 5. Time Limits: The An entity (such as an organisation) which determines the purposes and means of the processing of personal data. must respond to these requests within a month.
 However, in exceptional circumstances up to two additional months can be sought, but only if the data subject is made aware of that request within the first month, along with a full explanation of the reasons for the additional time.

 6. Refusing DSARs: As a business or institution this one might pique your interest:

 Don’t get over excited though, a note of caution.
-The ICO is very clear on discouraging organisations from introducing barriers or obstructions to complying with DSARs.
+The The United Kingdom’s independent supervisory authority for ensuring compliance with the UK GDPR, Data Protection Act 2018, the Privacy and Electronic Communications Regulations etc. is very clear on discouraging organisations from introducing barriers or obstructions to complying with DSARs.

 So, in reality what does all of this mean for your organisation?
 The most important thing is ensuring that you have a robust and efficient DSAR process in place, such that your organisation is not merely reactionary but precautionary.

-The DPO Centre provides outsourced Data Protection Officers who deal with these types of requests on a daily basis and can therefore work with you to help understand your data and where it is located, design your process, policies & procedures and prepare you for all eventualities.
+The DPO Centre provides a DSARs response service to deal with these types of requests on a daily basis.
+Our Data Protection Offers can therefore work with you to help understand your data and where it is located, design your process, policies & procedures and prepare you for all eventualities.